open-pv/minimalApp/Readme.md

 # Setup

-1. Install yarn `npm install --global yarn`
-1. Install @openpv/simshady either by using `yarn add "@openpv/simshady"` or by linking the development repo of simshady using `yarn link`
+1. Install packages, either by using `npm install` or `yarn install`
-1. Install packages `yarn install`
 1. Start the dev server `yarn dev`